 This module provides information on how and when family court judges issue the special findings necessary for a juvenile to apply for Special Immigrant Juvenile Status (SIJS).

-- To live and work legally in the U.S.
+- Live and work legally in the U.S.,

-- To obtain other critical benefits (e.g., housing and medical care)
+- Obtain other critical benefits (e.g., housing and medical care),

-- To minimize risk of removal from the U.S. and traumatic separation from family and community
+- And minimize risk of removal from the U.S. and traumatic separation from family and community.

 History & Purpose

-- Established by Immigration Act of 1990, modified in 1993, and significantly expanded by the 2008 Trafficking Victims Protection Reauthorization Act (“TVPRA”);
+- Established by the Immigration Act of 1990, modified in 1993, and significantly expanded by the 2008 Trafficking Victims Protection Reauthorization Act (TVPRA).

 - Federal law recognizes the training and experience of juvenile court judges and other judicial professionals, and asks state courts to make certain determinations.

-- Final SIJS eligibility determinations made by DHS; DHS or Immigration Judges determine green card eligibility.
+- Final SIJS eligibility determinations are made by USCIS.

 Sources of Law